a collection of notes on areas of personal interest

 Traditionally, Islamic architecture has shown significant awareness of the effects of micro-climates and has responded in a number of ways to ameliorate environmental conditions both inside and outside buildings.
 The use of water to bring humidity into buildings in dry areas saw the introduction of water in both pools and fountains, there being an additional benefit to building inhabitants from the sound and sparkle of the latter.

-Outside buildings narrow sikkat developed which, while providing some degree of securit,y had considerable benefit from the provision of shade to those moving around conurbations in hot weather.
-Within these sikkat micro-climates developed providing a resource of cool air as well as channelling air along them and into buildings which had open grilles, commonly above entrance doors and windows, to receive this source of coolness.
+Outside buildings narrow sikkak developed which, while providing some degree of securit,y had considerable benefit from the provision of shade to those moving around conurbations in hot weather.
+Within these sikkak micro-climates developed providing a resource of cool air as well as channelling air along them and into buildings which had open grilles, commonly above entrance doors and windows, to receive this source of coolness.

 more to be written…